StartSteps-Digital-Education-GmbH/Travel_Booking_System_Students/README.md

 ## Conclusion

 This live coding exercise provides a comprehensive overview of building a travel booking system with microservices.
 By following these steps, students can understand how microservices work, how to implement them, and how they can be applied in real-world scenarios.
 Encourage students to experiment with the code, modify it, and think about how they would integrate these microservices into a larger application.

+### Connecting Microservices for Full Functionality

+To create a fully functional application built from multiple microservices, you can follow these strategies:

+1. **API Gateway**: Use an API Gateway as a single entry point for all client requests.
+The API Gateway routes requests to the appropriate microservices, handles authentication, and manages cross-cutting concerns like logging and monitoring.
+This simplifies client interactions and provides a unified interface.

+2. **Service Communication**: Microservices can communicate with each other using lightweight protocols such as HTTP/REST or messaging queues (e.g., RabbitMQ, Kafka).
+For example, the User Service can notify the Flight Service when a user books a flight, allowing for seamless integration of functionalities.

+3. **Data Management**: Each microservice should manage its own database to ensure independence.
+However, if services need to share data, consider using APIs to fetch the required information.
+This keeps services decoupled while still allowing them to work together.

+4. **Service Discovery**: Implement a service discovery mechanism that allows microservices to find and communicate with each other dynamically.
+This is especially useful in environments where services may scale up or down frequently.

+5. **Orchestration**: Use orchestration tools (like Kubernetes) to manage the deployment, scaling, and operation of your microservices.
+This ensures that all services are running smoothly and can be scaled based on demand.

+By employing these strategies, you can effectively connect multiple microservices to create a cohesive application that provides full features and functionality.
+This modular approach not only enhances scalability and maintainability but also allows teams to work independently on different services, accelerating development cycles.

+Encourage students to experiment with the code, modify it, and think about how they would integrate these microservices into a larger application.